-- Students are able to (1) understand the assessment and management of complex clients and related issues; (2) explain site of lesion testing using the battery of hearing diagnostic tests; (3) assess, manage and treat tinnitus; (4) explain tinnitus pathology, assessment and treatment options, including masking, psychological training and other management strategies; (5) explain other complex audiological management including noise intolerance, social interactions within the deaf community, educational audiology; and (6) demonstrate teamwork and project design required for audiological screening (adult, paediatric and neonatal).
+- Students are able to (1) understand the assessment and management of complex clients and related issues; (2) explain site of lesion testing using the battery of hearing diagnostic tests; (3) assess, manage and treat tinnitus; (4) explain tinnitus pathology, assessment and treatment options, including masking, psychological training and other management strategies; (5) explain other complex audiological management including noise intolerance, social interactions within the deaf community, educational audiology; and (6) demonstrate teamwork and project design required for audiological screening.

-- Indicative assessments in this unit are as follows: (1) theory examination; (2) continuous assessment; and (3) practical examination.
+- Indicative assessments in this unit are as follows: (1) theory examination; (2) continuous assessment; and (3) research assignment.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the theory examination, continuous assessment, and practical examination components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the theory examination, continuous assessment, and research assignment components.

 - Unit Coordinator(s)

 - Unit rules

 - Enrolment in 90540 Master of Clinical Audiology or 00840 Doctor of Philosophy and Master of Clinical Audiology and Successful completion of 48 points in your chosen degree